- About Me

 - At Your Service

 February 5, 2018: Senator Williams held another of his Telephone Town Hall meetings, in which residents of the 8th District were able to call in their questions.
 Senator Williams talked with callers about local taxes, gerrymandering and stop-and-gos, among other issues.
-You can listen to the town hall by clicking on this link:

 January 30, 2018: Democrats in the state Senate laid out their legislative priorities for Pennsylvania in 2018.
 Senator Williams talked about helping communities deal with violence.

 October 25, 2017: Senators Sharif Street and Anthony Williams joined activists who filled the Capitol Rotunda in Harrisburg, calling for an end to what they call “Death by Incarceration.”

 October 24, 2107: The law providing protection against hate crimes for certain groups in Pennsylvania hasn’t been updated in more than 10 years.
 Senator Williams is co-sponsoring legislation that has been introduced to change that.

 February 15, 2017: Senator Williams wants everyone in the state to be aware of hit-and-run incidents in which someone is seriously injured or killed.
 He’s proposing an alert system similar to the “Amber Alert” system used to notify people about the kidnapping of a child.